 How he joined the club: Acquired via trade with New York Red Bulls on Jan.
-16, 2017 in exchange for $400,000 in General Allocation Money, designated as $200,000 in 2017 and $200,000 in 2018.
+16, 2017 in exchange for $400,000 in General Allocation Money.

 2019 (CHICAGO FIRE): Made his season debut as a starter in a 2-1 loss on March 2 against the LA Galaxy … Played the full 90 minutes of the match ...
 Recorded his first assist of the season in his fifth consecutive start on April 6 in a 2-2 tie against Toronto FC ...
 Received MLS Team of the Week Honors on April 1 ...
 Earned Man of the Match for his efforts in a 1-1 draw against Vancouver Whitecaps FC, where he recorded his sixth start of the season and led the team in chances created (4), touches (120) and total passes (102) ...
 Notched his second assist of the season in the Fire's 4-1 win over the Colorado Rapids on April 20 ...
 Received MLS Team of the Week honors for Week 10 due to his efforts helping the Fire keep a clean sheet against Los Angeles FC ...
 Recorded his third assist of the season on May 18 in a 4-1 loss against the San Jose Earthquakes.

 2018 (CHICAGO FIRE): Started in each of his 26 appearances in his second season with the Fire … Notched two assists in a hard-fought 3-2 win against New York FC on June 30 … Totaled three assists for the season … Made 10 consecutive starts from March 10 to May 12.